 The Best Tokyo Family Hotels

-In this best family hotel in Tokyo guide, I’ve located what I think is Tokyo’s best value accommodation.
+In this best family hotel in Tokyo guide, I’ve located what I think is Tokyo’s best value accommodation for Tokyo family stays.
 I think the first thing you will notice about Tokyo accommodation is just how expensive it is and just how little you get for your money.

-Given I’m all about good value accommodation, the hotels recommended are basic in terms of amenities.
-If you want something more, you will need to be prepared to increase your budget significantly.
+Given that I’m all about good value accommodation, the hotels recommended are basic in terms of amenities.
+If you want something more, you will need to be prepared to significantly increase your budget.
 If you want something even cheaper, you will need to consider a hostel with a shared bathroom.

 Below I have reviewed 12 options to help you choose the best family friendly hotel Tokyo offers.